 Response: Yes, the new dicamba products are classified as RUPs and as Agricultural Pesticides because of Worker Protection Standard language included on the product labeling.
 The MDA issues Agricultural Pesticide Dealer Licenses to businesses that offer for sale or sell agricultural pesticides to an end-user for use in the state of Minnesota.

-Response: Pesticide dealers may only offer for sale or sell these products to persons that hold a valid Commercial or Noncommercial Pesticide Applicator License or a Private Pesticide Applicator Certification awarded by the MDA.
+Response: Pesticide dealers selling dicamba must verify each end-user has a valid Commercial or Noncommercial Pesticide Applicator License or a Private Pesticide Applicator Certification awarded by the MDA.
 Dealers must keep records of their purchase, sale, and distribution of these products for a period of five years.
 Additional requirements are detailed on the MDA Pesticide Dealer web page.